-- If you use a Participating Provider: Covered at 100% of the Network rate. - If you do not use a Participating Provider: Covered at 80% of the BCBS Out-of-Network Rate, subject to the annual Deductible.
+- If you use a Participating Provider: Covered at 90% of the Network rate. - If you do not use a Participating Provider: Not covered.

 Orthotics

 Corrective appliance must be a device added to the body to stabilize or immobilize a part, prevent a deformity or assist with function; and be semi-rigid and correct a diagnosed musculoskeletal malalignment of a weakened or diseased body part.
 Diabetic shoes and foot orthotics are covered once every two years when medically prescribed and non-surgical related.
 Orthopedic shoes and other supportive devices are covered only when they are an integral part of the leg brace.
 Orthotics require pre-certification.
 If not listed above, foot orthotics and other supportive devices for the feet are not covered.